umikapaul/simulation/README.md

 Any dead cell with three live neighbours becomes a live cell.<br />
 All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.<br />

-**Percolation**:  Each site is either open or blocked.
-A full site is an open site that can be connected to an open site in the top row via a chain of neighboring (left, right, up, down) open sites.
-In diagrams we color full sites blue to model water flowing from the top through the system.
-We say the system percolates if there is at least one full site in the bottom row.

 #### Segregation

 Red: RACE 1<br />